sudo-master1/libinput-debounce-patcher-/README.md

 1.You need to press y (lowercase) for now, because uppercase Y or n do not work.

+how to turn it back into normal arch libinput u just need to reinstall libinput for ex :- in arch i can just type in terminal sudo pacman -S libinput to fix it

 btw chat gpt was used to correct my BAD spellings and get 2nd opiniun this part i aint going to send him to correct and this is the actuall un llm version :-